About Us

 Our Mission

-Phoenix Women’s Centre & SHED is an organization dedicated to engage, educate and empower women.
+Kerry Women’s Centre is an organization dedicated to engage, educate and empower women.
 Through the provision of information, support, counselling and training on issues affecting women, while encouraging respect, diversity and equality.

 Our Vision